Need help reaching agreement in a Family Law negotiation or resolving a dispute?

-We also understand that nothing is more devastating than a family breakdown.
-We know the effects this has on your life, especially on your work, your health and your assets.
+We understand that nothing is more important than family and nothing is more devastating than a family breakdown, especially when children are involved.
+We know the lasting effect it can have on your life, especially your health and your assets.

 How can we help you?

 Principal Solicitor Anthony Steel’s extensive Family Law experience includes parenting, property, and spousal maintenance negotiations and disputes.

 Anthony offers free initial telephone advice and initial face to face advice for a minimal fee.

 Should you wish to represent yourself in negotiations, mediation, litigation, or arbitration, Anthony will give you advice and assistance tailored to your situation.

 - reaching agreement regarding a final property distribution or parenting arrangements by amicable methods including Family Dispute Resolution (a form of mediation) and negotiation;